-4.3.4 Conflict resolution process
+4.4.3.4 Conflict resolution process

-Unresolved conflicts on Corridor lines shall be reported by the RFC TCR Coordinator to Corridor North Sea-Mediterranean's management board directly when it becomes clear that the coordination has not lead to sufficient results.
+Unresolved conflicts on Corridor lines shall be reported by the RFC TCR Coordinator to the Corridor's Management Board directly when it becomes clear that the coordination has not lead to sufficient results.

 IMs involved in the conflict will initiate the conflict resolution process (e.g. by initiating specific bi/multi-lateral meetings).
-The specific Corridor North Sea-Mediterranean's process is described in the box below.
+The specific Corridor's process is described in the box below.

 Experts with relevant knowledge of planning TCRs and of planning timetables will work on proposals for alternatives to find solutions.
-The management of the IM(s) where the works take place, is responsible for a final decision.
+The management of the IM(s) where the works take place, is responsible for the final decision.
 The results will be reported to the management of the affected IMs and MB of the involved corridor.

-4.4 Involvement of applicants
+4.4.4 Involvement of applicants